segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/transaction.md

 ------
 The composition of the `digitalData.user` object strongly depends on the requirements of the project.
 We recommend that you fill at least the following variables: `userId`, `user.email`, `user.isLoggedIn`, `user.firstName`, `user.isSubscribed`

 >If you do not have information about a particular property of a visitor, do not declare the variable.
-For example: you do not know if the visitor is subscribed to the email-list. **Correct**: do not declare the variable `digitalData.user.isSubscribed`, **Wrong**: declare a variable and assign it a value of FALSE.
+For example: you do not know if the visitor is subscribed to the email-list.
+**Correct**: do not declare the variable `digitalData.user.isSubscribed`.
+**Wrong**: declare a variable and assign it a value of FALSE.

 >Even if the visitor is not authorized, but has been authorized in the past, pass the information about him to the object `digitalData.user`.
 This will help with the targeting of personalization campaigns and in the management of advertising systems.